flavinooliver/javascript-course/git-commands.md

     - `checkout [path]` - restore all files from path to the latest older version -`checkout [branch-name]` - switch the branch to other.
     - `checkout -b [branch-name]` - Create a new branch from current one.
+- `pull [remote-name] [branch-name]` - update the current branch  getting all content from target-branch and merge into current branch.